 The General Data Protection Regulation (GDPR) governs data protection and privacy for organizations that control or process the personal data of EU residents, no matter where they are located in the world.
 This sweeping regulation is poised to transform the operating landscape of data security worldwide.
 It represents one of the most significant pieces of technology regulation in this century.
 Here at Veoci, we welcome the GDPR as an opportunity for us to raise the bar for data security even higher.

 Data security has been built into Veoci’s DNA from the beginning.
-As we readied ourselves for the GDPR to go into effect on May 25, 2018, we’ve identified the following key principles that will act as guiding lights when working not only with the personal data of EU residents, but personal data across the board.
+We identified the following key principles that will act as guiding lights when working not only with the personal data of EU residents, but personal data across the board.
 Those principles are as follows:

 “Data protection by design and by default” is a core operating principle at Veoci, even before the introduction of the GDPR.
 As a SaaS provider, we’ve practiced strong data management practices since the start.
 We incorporate data privacy and security considerations throughout the development of new products or services that involve processing personal data.
 We also ensure that, by default, privacy standards are met during the processing of personal data.

 We’ve always worked closely with our customers.
 GDPR requires collaboration and teamwork from every side, and we’re happy to make that effort.
 Communication is vital to adhering to the mandates and standards of GDPR.
 Together, we’ll work closely to to follow the new rules, regulations, and practices under GDPR.

 We’re constantly developing and improving our products and services, and “data protection by design and default” is an integral part of this innovative mindset.
 Data protection is one of our core values, so you can be sure it’s always factored into everything we do.

 As a company, we are committed to compliance under the GDPR.
 If you have any questions or would like more information about GDPR and Veoci, contact us.